-A treasure house of ancient thought
+A treasure house of artworks of East Asia

 The Kyoto National Museum is dedicated to exploring the history of Japan, primarily through arts and industrial crafts.
 The largest number of artifacts come from the centuries when Kyoto was the capital of Japan.
 Archeological remains of some of Japan's earlier history are also displayed and preserved at the museum.